Sue Kirsa is Chair of the APC. Sue was appointed in February 2018 after 2 years of Board membership.

 Professor Rhonda Clifford - Director

-Rhonda is the Head of School, Allied Health in the Faculty of Health and Medical Sciences at the University of Western Australia (UWA).
-She has also been Director of Pharmacy in the School of Medicine and Pharmacology, and curriculum coordinator of Pharmacy Practice in UWA’s Master of Pharmacy.
+Rhonda is the Dean, School of Allied Health at The University of Western Australia (UWA).
+She has also been the Director of Pharmacy in the School of Medicine and Pharmacology, and curriculum coordinator of Pharmacy Practice in UWA’s Master of Pharmacy.

-Rhonda has worked on 40 research projects in excellence in pharmacy education and pharmacy practice.
-She is an active research supervisor for around 12 projects every year.
+Rhonda has worked on more than 40 research projects in excellence in pharmacy education and pharmacy practice.
+She is an active research supervisor for a range of projects.
 Rhonda focuses on translational research and publishes her work extensively.

 Amanda Galbraith has served on the APC Board since 2017.